thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 {% include templates/mqtt-broker/login.md %}

-## Step 4.
-Logs, delete statefulsets and services
+## Logs, delete statefulsets and services

 In case of any issues, you can examine service logs for errors.
-For example to see TBMQ node logs execute the following commands:
+For example, to see TBMQ node logs execute the following commands:

 1) Get the list of the running tbmq pods: